Osmodium/PathfinderTextToSpeechMod/README.md

 ### Contribute
 If you find a name in the game which is pronounced funny by the voice, you can add it to the PhoneticDictionary.json in the mod folder (don't uninstall the mod as this will be deleted).
 I don't have a great way of submitting changes to this besides through GitHub pull requests, which is not super user friendly.
 But let's see if we can build a good pronounciation database for the voice together.
+Also feel free to hit me up with ideas, issues and PRs on GitHub or NexusMods :)

 ### Acknowledgments
 - [Chad Weisshaar](https://chadweisshaar.com/blog/author/wp_admin/) for his blog about [Windows TTS for Unity](https://chadweisshaar.com/blog/2015/07/02/microsoft-speech-for-unity/)
+- [dope0ne](https://forums.nexusmods.com/index.php?/user/895998-dope0ne/) (zer0bits) for providing code to support MacOSX, and various exploration work.
 - Pathfinder Wrath of The Righteous Discord channel members
 - Join the [Discord](https://discord.gg/EFWq7rJFNN)